About Queensland, Australia

 International students can choose to come to Australia for a minimum of 3 months (one school term) or for a number of years in order to complete their high school studies.
 Students will need to meet the visa requirements for their country of origin.
 Please contact the Australian embassy in your home country for information on the terms and condition for obtaining a student visa or more information can be obtained from the Department of Home Affairs website.
 Find out more about Queensland Schools.

 What if I have graduated from high school already?

 EQI will accept applications from students for the international student program provided the period between graduation and entry to our program is no greater than six months.

 How do I apply to study in a Queensland Government school?

-Prospective students can either apply online, or complete an EQI’s application form (PDF, 494KB).
-Once you have completed the form in English you will need to send it to EQI (via email, by fax or by post) with the required supporting documentation attached.
+Prospective students can either apply online, or complete an EQI's application form (PDF, 494KB).
+Once you have completed the form in English you will need to send it to EQI with the required supporting documentation attached.
 Applications are assessed primarily on the basis of a student's academic records and English language proficiency.
 Students who have limited English proficiency may be made an offer on the condition that they first successfully complete an intensive English language course (High School Preparation) prior to enrolment in mainstream schooling.
 Find out how to apply.

 When do I need to apply?

 Prospective students are encouraged to submit their completed applications with all the necessary documentation as early as possible to ensure that we have sufficient time to process the application.
-"Important Dates" in the Application Form provides the cut-off dates for entry to each school term.
-The application cut-off dates refer to lodgement of complete applications for Assessment Level 1 or 2 countries.
-Students from Assessment Level 3 countries need to allow up to 3 months for their student visa application to be processed.
+Applications should be submitted no later than three months prior to the commencement of the student's course.
 Find out more about Student Visas.